 Resources are listed by content area and topic.

 Art & Well-Being: Toward A Culture of Health

 by Arlene Goldbard

+This is a comprehensive guide, developed by the non-profit United States Department of Arts and Culture (USDAC), to understand a culture of health, the role of social determinants of health, and how art-based interventions can ensure well-being.
 Art & Well-Being includes a framework for understanding a culture of health, one that responds equally to all individual and community needs.
 Looking at the social determinants of health—such as race, class, and gender—it demonstrates how social justice is the single greatest factor in ensuring well-being.
 It features three detailed case studies, dozens of project descriptions, and hundreds of links to powerful arts projects, research resources, and detailed accounts for those who want to go even deeper.
-A section on right relationship covers ethics, partnerships, and much more.
-(Click here)

 Take this quizlet about cultural diversity!